dhmunro/dudley/README.md

 ## Variables

 A variable can be a data array, or a list of anonymous variables, or a group (python dict) of named variables.

+### Arrays

-You declare an array variable
+You declare an array variable with:
-with:

     var = type(shape) @ address